maltfield/rtd-github-pages/docs/configuration.rst

 OSTAILOR   DEFAULT | OS/390 | z/OS | VM | z/VM | VSE | z/VSE | LINUX | OpenSolaris | QUIET | NULL
 Specifies the intended operating system.
 The effect of this parameter is to reduce control panel message traffic by selectively suppressing trace messages for program checks which are considered normal in the specified environment.
 QUIET suppresses all exception messages.
 NULL displays all exception messages.

-Note!
-Neither QUIET nor NULL should ever be used in normal circumstances!
+.. note:: Neither QUIET nor NULL should ever be used in normal circumstances!
 QUIET hides what otherwise might be important messages needed to diagnose incorrect Hercules and/or guest functionality.
 Only use QUIET under the guidance of Hercules product support personnel.
 Instead, please specify an OSTAILOR value that is appropriate for the guest operating system you intend to run under Hercules, or else let it default by not specifying it at all.

 If no OSTAILOR statement is specified at all, then DEFAULT is used, which suppresses only program check messages for interruption codes 10 (segment-translation exception), 11 (page-translation exception), 16 (trace-table exception) and 1C (space-switch event), which are considered to be completely normal and unremarkable for virtually all known mainframe operating systems.